holepunchto/pear-updater/README.md

 # Pear Updater

-The updater the pear platform runs on.
+The updater the pear-runtime runs on.

 ```
 npm install pear-updater